danielvicentini/socialdistance/README.md

 ### Commands available for All users

-* Help:  Will provided the known commands for the users depending of his/her role (regular or admin)
+* ****Help****:  Will provided the known commands for the users depending of his/her role (regular or admin)
-* Report Best Days to go to office: this option will tell user what is the best days to go to a room at the office.
+* ***Report Best Days to go to office***: this option will tell user what is the best days to go to a room at the office.
 Users will provide a past day information where bot will use to generate a data block to compute days of week with lowest Occupancy.
 Example - past 15 days.

 ### Commands available for Admin Users

-* Configure Room Distancing: define the maximum allowed quantity of people in a certain Room.
+* ***Configure Room Distancing***: define the maximum allowed quantity of people in a certain Room.
 The maximum information will serve as the threshold for alerts after this condition is reached.
 The maximum information will impact reporting around out of compliance Social Distancing.
 Bot will ask room name and max qty of people in that room.
-* Start/Stop Camera (for mask detection): define wich Meraki Cameras will be used to take snapshots and analyze if there's people in the room without Masks.
+* ***Start/Stop Camera*** (for mask detection): define wich Meraki Cameras will be used to take snapshots and analyze if there's people in the room without Masks.
 Bot will ask for Camera name.
-* Show Running Configuration: this option will show 1) the current configuration wich is the Admin users id; 2) The "Admins Room' name used for the bot to inform admin alerts and 3) the configured rooms with Room Name and Max people quantity defined.
+* ***Show Running Configuration***: this option will show 1) the current configuration wich is the Admin users id; 2) The "Admins Room' name used for the bot to inform admin alerts and 3) the configured rooms with Room Name and Max people quantity defined.
-* Show Inventory: this option will show the actual Meraki Devices been used for the system to gather information and interact for Mask Detection in the case of MV Cameras.
+* ***Show Inventory***: this option will show the actual Meraki Devices been used for the system to gather information and interact for Mask Detection in the case of MV Cameras.
-* Report historic of Distancing: this option will information by rooms and dates the shifts that Occupancy of rooms where beyond Social Distance Rules, reaching out of compliance.
+* ***Report historic of Distancing***: this option will information by rooms and dates the shifts that Occupancy of rooms where beyond Social Distance Rules, reaching out of compliance.
 Bot will ask user to provied a past time information to provide the report - example past 15 days.
-* Report Mask Detection: thil option will report how many People with no-mask events were detected in the past days.
+* ***Report Mask Detection***: thil option will report how many People with no-mask events were detected in the past days.
 Bot will ask user to provied a past time information to provide the report - example past 15 days.
-* Report Tracing: this option will report a list of people that were at the office and rooms with a suspect of contagion in a certain period.
+* ***Report Tracing***: this option will report a list of people that were at the office and rooms with a suspect of contagion in a certain period.
 Bot will ask userid of suspect and a time frame to investigate the list of users.
 Example: userid, startdate, end date.

 ## Installation